Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/aws-cloud-example.md

 ## Create an artifact repository to store build artifacts

+*TURNS OUT THAT THIS IS NOT THE RIGHT TOOL!
+Do not follow these steps*

 At this point we have a basic working build but we want to be able to store the build artifacts (site and reports) somewhere.